minitauros/go-concurrency-training/course/2_channels/README.md

     ch <- 1
 }()

 // Read from the channel.
-This will block until a value is sent. val := <-ch
+This will block until a value is sent, which is done in the goroutine we've just started
+// so the program won't panic. val := <-ch

 // Prints "val = 1".